-- To open a directory display for a subdirectory, double-click Select on the subdirectory's icon.
-The subdirectory display will then appear on the screen in a new window. - To open a subdirectory display and simultaneously close the window containing its parent, double-click Adjust on the subdirectory's icon. - To open a directory display for the parent of a directory, choose Open Parent from the Filer menu. - To close a directory display, click Select on the close icon of the window.
+- To open a subdirectory display and simultaneously close the window containing its parent, double-click Adjust on the subdirectory's icon. - To open a directory display for the parent of a directory, choose Open parent from the Filer menu. - To close a directory display, click Select on the close icon of the window.
 On any directory except the root, you can simultaneously open the parent by clicking Adjust on the close icon.